bacpop/adaptive_sampling_scripts/README.md

 python simulate_readuntil.py --infile /path/to/reads.fasta --mappy-index index.mmi --graph-index index.gfa --id 0.75 --min-len 50 --out output_file.txt --avg-poi 180
 ```

-`--infile` is a path to the reads to be aligned. `--mappy-index` and `--graph-index` are the indexes generated above. `--id` and `--min-len` control the cutoff of to graph pseudoalignment identity and minimum read length respectively. `--avg-poi` defines the average length taken from the start of each read during alignment to the index to mimic the process of NAS.
+`--infile` is a path to the reads to be aligned.
+Usually they would have been simulated and parsed using `split_simulated.py` above.

+`--mappy-index` and `--graph-index` are the indexes generated above. `--id` and `--min-len` control the cutoff of to graph pseudoalignment identity and minimum read length respectively. `--avg-poi` defines the average length taken from the start of each read during alignment to the index to mimic the process of NAS.

 This will output `output_file.txt`, which has for columns:
 - The tool used (Graph or Mappy)